 3.3.
 Manufacturers shall also provide to the approval authorities a formal documentation package, as described in Appendix 2 to this Annex, containing information on AES/BES that would allow an independent tester to identify if the emissions measured can be attributed to an AES or BES strategy or are potentially due to a manipulation device or manipulation strategy.

 3.4.
-Manufacturers shall make the formal documentation package available to all type-approval authorities, technical services, market surveillance authorities, recognised third parties and the Commission upon request.
+Manufacturers shall make the formal documentation package available to all type-approval authorities, technical services, market surveillance authorities, recognised third parties and the European Commission, or equivalent for other Contracting Parties, upon request.

 3.5.
 Manufacturers shall introduce an indicator (AES flag or timer) to indicate when a vehicle runs in a mode where an AES that has been documented in the extended documentation package is active instead of BES mode.
 The indicator shall be available via the serial port of the standard diagnostic connector upon request of a generic scan-tool.
 The AES that is running shall be identifiable via the formal documentation package.